Times Publishing Company: Properties

 The Times owned and published an evening newspaper, the Evening Independent, from 1962 until its closure in 1986.
 Issues of the Evening Independent are available for viewing on Google News Archive.

-On May 3, 2016, the Times Publishing Company announced the purchase of the Times' competing newspaper, The Tampa Tribune, from Revolution Capital Group, saying it intends to create one financially secure, locally owned daily newspaper in the Tampa Bay region.
+On May 3, 2016, the Times Publishing Company announced the purchase of the Times competing newspaper, The Tampa Tribune, from Revolution Capital Group, saying it intended to create one financially secure, locally owned daily newspaper in the Tampa Bay region.
 The Times ended publication of the Tribune on that day.
-The Times' acquisition of the Tribune also includes the following publications, which will continue publishing:
+The Times acquisition of the Tribune also includes the following publications, which would continue publishing: